hothanhtrahuynh/hothanhtrahuynh/README.md

 My name is Huynh Ho Thanh Tra
 Welcome to my page.
 It is my pleasure that you have taken a look at my account.
 - 🌱 I’m currently learning about Software Engineering
-- 👯 I’m looking to collaborate on people that have the same interest in Web (Nodejs, React,..) or Moible (Java)
+- 👯 I’m looking to collaborate on people that have the same interest in Web (Nodejs, React, Ruby on Rails..)
 - 💬 Ask me about something what you think it is interesting:
 - 📫 How to reach me:
   - :email: hhttra.it@gmail.com